voyagermesh/voyager/docs/user-guide/README.md

   // this flag can be set to 'voyager' to handle only ingress
   // with annotation kubernetes.io/ingress.class=voyager.

-  // If unset, voyager will also handle ingress without ingress-class annotation.
+  // If unset, Voyager will also handle ingress without ingress-class annotation.
 ```
-Other ingress controller can be run alongside voyager to handle specific classed ingress.
+Other ingress controller can be run alongside Voyager to handle specific classed ingress.